adrientiburce/battledev-python/README.md

 ### How to use it

-- test files *.txt in tests/ folder
+- Put your test files in the tests/ folder
-- write your code in the `reponse` function in `main.py`
+- Write your code in the `reponse` function in `main.py`
-- Run main.py
+- Run main.py : `python main.py`